Keeping us Safe

 Before and after school

-Parents/carers are responsible for children in playground before the bell rings unless the child attended breakfast club and then the breakfast club staff are there for them.
+Parents/carers are responsible for children before the school opens at 08:30 unless your child attends breakfast club and then the breakfast club staff are there for them.

-Please do not allow your children to ride bikes or scooters once in the playground at the beginning or end of the school day.
+Please do not allow your children to ride bikes or scooters on school grounds (through the gates) at the beginning or end of the school day.
 The bikes and scooters can be stored in the blue bike shed.

 Please do not bring dogs onto the school premises.